International Students Admissions Process

 There is an additional fee of $5,000 per year plus the cost of regular tuition for enrollment in the Global Scholars Program.

 In addition to meeting the academic and character standards required of all NSU University School applicants, international applicants for Grades 4-12 will need to demonstrate sufficient English proficiency to thrive in our college preparatory environment.
 Acceptable standardized test of English proficiency scores include but are not limited to the TOEFL/TOEFL JR, IELTS, PTE Academic/YTE, ITEP Slate, or the SSAT.
-If an applicants is unable to access a standardized test, our admissions department will assist with alternative options.
+If an applicant is unable to access a standardized test, our admissions department will assist with alternative options.

 Minimum test scores for Grade 9-12 applicants are 70 (TOEFL), 5.5 (IELTS), and 49 (PTE).